 - You would be happy if you could just capture what you see.

 - You know to not use full auto mode, but your knowledge of the other dials is pretty minimal.

-- Maybe tried learning aperture once, but you can’t remember whether a higher number gives you more or less light, and what a shallower or deeper DoF is.
+- You tried learning aperture once, but you can’t remember whether a higher number gives you more or less light, and what a shallower or deeper DoF is.

-- You stopped using pop-up flash, claiming you don’t like flash photography (because pop-up flash sucks) not realising there was much more you could do with the right gear.
+- You stopped using pop-up flash, claiming you don’t like flash photography, not realising there was much more you could do with the right gear.

-- You want to learn, but again, you’re lost at where to start.
+- You want to learn, but again, you don’t know where to start.

-- Using free editing software which will come back to bite you.
+- You’re using free editing software which will come back to bite you.